tiagomlcarvalho/tiagomlcarvalho.github.io/content/publication/Falanga & Carvalho (2025)/index.md

 ---
-title: 'Migration Communication Campaigns: Towards a Research Agenda and Open Database'
+title: 'Beyond (what) politics and towards (what) change?
+A look into the Extinction Rebellion’s call for Climate Assemblies'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - J Dennison
-  - L Piccoli
+  - R Falanga
-  - MC Duarte
+  - G Accornero

-date: '2024-10-01T00:00:00Z'
+date: '2025-10-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).